guyardon/git-cli-tutorial/examples/git-init-example.md

     └── tags
 ```

-It is not necessary to understand the internals of the `.git` folder but good to be familiar with it, since this is where all changes will be tracked.
+The .git folder is a hidden directory that Git uses to store all the information and metadata about a Git repository, including project history, commits, configuration files, etc. It is located at the root of the repository and is critical for the functioning of Git.

-Finally, we can use `git status` which will output the following:
+To see the status of our current Git repository, can use `git status` which will output the following:

 ```text
 On branch main